Care PLanning Training Course Summary

 Course Summary

-- Indicate how personal choice and collaborative working can improve the care planning process
+• Consider how personal choice and collaborative working can improve the Care Planning Process

-- Identify how a care plan should be organised and structured including the need to plan for crises and contingencies
+• Discuss how a Care Plan should be organised and structured including the need to plan for Crisis and Contingencies

-- Signify how a SMART (Specific, Measurable, Achievable, Realistic and Timely) approach towards care planning might improve the process
+• Review how a SMART (Specific, Measurable, Achievable, Realistic and Timely) approach towards Care Planning might improve the process

-- Consider the Strengths, Weakness, Opportunities Threats (SWOT) ofย person centred care planning and from this analysis complete a personal action plan for implementation ( see participants handbook)
+• Examine the Strengths, Weaknesses, Opportunities & Threats (SWOT) of Person-Centred Care Planning and from this analysis complete a personal action plan for implementation

 Let us Help You